ICANN Investment Policy | Adopted November 2007 | Updated July 2009 | Updated September 2011 | Updated April 2014 | Updated March 2016

 Permissible Investment Vehicles

 The Investment Management Company may recommend investments in actively managed and/or passive strategies that invest in marketable securities.
-These strategies may be institutional mutual funds or commingled funds.
-The underlying security holdings must be transparent .
+These strategies may be institutional mutual funds, collective trusts or commingled funds.
+The underlying security holdings must be transparent.
+The strategies must be non-lending portfolios.

 Expected Asset Classification/Portfolio Mix and Allocation Constraints of Funds

-The Operating Fund's asset classification is 100% cash, cash equivalents or money market instruments.
+The Operating Fund's asset classification is 100% cash, cash equivalents, money market instruments or SEC 2a-7 money market fund.
 The constraint is zero.

 Guidelines: Global Focus of Funds